-Just as you can see a depressed person having a negative, ruminating narrative that is hard to break, whole organizations can hold stories about who they are and what they do that often becomes who they are not, and what they cannot do.
+Just as you can see a depressed person having a negative, ruminating narrative that is hard to break, whole organizations can hold stories about who they are and what they do that often become who they are not, and what they cannot do.
 By challenging these narratives and offering new ones, change can happen.
 This is not trivial.

 What we found was that at least two components need to be in place for a narrative change to happen.
-First, we need to provide a completely novel narrative — here, science fiction turned out to be powerful in bringing us into a different mindset.
+First, we need to provide a completely novel narrative – here, science fiction turned out to be powerful in bringing us into a different mindset.
 Next to this, unfamiliar presentation methods such as comic books or even rap battles (!) can bring a totally different response in recipients.
-You can imagine how C-suite people respond when they get handed comic books instead of the regular PowerPoint presentations…but it works!
+You can imagine how C-suite people respond when they get handed comic books instead of the well-known PowerPoint presentations…but it works!
 First, they laugh, then they skim it, then they start discussing.

 In your book, you pinpoint the “small-then-large” approach and the importance of building an artifact trail.
 Why is this important when leading transformation and how does it work in terms of applied neuroscience?

 Thomas Zoëga Ramsøy: Companies tend to focus on “moonshots” and other large undertakings when making transformative changes in our companies.
 Yet so often it is the small issues that lead to the win or lose situations with customers.
 If people don’t see the new elements (or even the product) you want them to see, you don’t even make it through the doorway.
 If they are confused by your product or offer, they will drop out.
 If they are not the slightest emotionally engaged, they will not adopt it.